Want to make a full-time income blogging? It’s completely possible, and I’ll show you how to do it in this post!

 Google AdSense is customizable, and I know one thing I noticed that increased my earnings (before I was running DFP through AdThrive) was creating “customized channels.”
 I had someone help me do this because, once again, I am not techie.
 But I think if you have even one techie bone in your body, it’s not really hard.
 Customized channels make your ads a little more suited to the content of your site.
 For mine, we checked off “healthy living.”

-Some of the ad networks pay via check, some do direct deposit and some pay via Paypal.
-Most pay monthly, although for some you have to hit a minimum threshold hold before getting paid.
+Some ad networks pay via check, some do direct deposit to your bank account and some pay via Paypal.
+Most pay monthly, although for some you have to hit a minimum threshold before payout.

 Downsides to Ad Networks

 The only downside to these ads is that you have little control over what ads show up.
 BUT, you can block certain types of ads.
 (I try to make sure all of my ads are family friendly.)
-Some of the ads that show up have to do with the site’s content, but others have to do with what the reader has recently been searching for.
+Some of the ads that show up relate to the site’s content, but others have to do with what the reader has recently been searching for.

 Many bloggers find sponsored posts to be a very lucrative income stream.
 Though they are time intensive, they are also the most financially rewarding.
 The rate a blogger is able to charge for each sponsored post is based on a variety of factors, such as social media influence, pageviews, and the quality of work as evidenced by sponsored posts written for other companies.

 I do take a very select few privately-sold sponsored posts, but I have found the most success through sponsored post agencies.
 These agencies line up sponsored posts for you.
 They offer you posts they and the advertiser think will be a good fit for your site, and you can accept or reject the offers.